guedim/spring-projects/cqrs-axon/README.md

 # User Manageemnt CQRS

-This project demonstrates on how to set-up [CQRS](https://martinfowler.com/bliki/CQRS.html) in a Spring Boot application.
+This project demonstrates on how to set-up [CQRS](https://martinfowler.com/bliki/CQRS.html) in a Spring Boot application using [AxonIQ](https://axoniq.io).

 This sample project is based on [Master Spring Boot Microservices with CQRS and Event Sourcing](https://www.udemy.com/course/master-spring-boot-microservices-with-cqrs-event-sourcing/) udemy course.